comprobo25/comprobo25.github.io/assignments/warmup_project.md

 You may find the [resources page](../useful_resources) useful for completing this assignment.

+## Intermediate checkpoint

+Halfway through the project you should have the following parts of the project done.

+* Simple visualizations using rviz
+* Test drive bag file
+* Teleop
+* Drive square
+* Wall following
+* A preliminary writeup of your wall follower

 ### Code Structure

 Your code should be placed in a ROS package called *warmup_project*.
 If you want to structure your code with more than one package, make sure to document the additional packages in your project writeup.
 If you are unsure how to create a ROS package, [consult the ROS tutorial on creating a catkin package](http://wiki.ros.org/ROS/Tutorials/CreatingPackage).